lumol-org/lumol/doc/input_reference/source/units.rst

 In the input files, the units are specified as strings, and must be spelled exactly as in the above table.
-They can be combined with other units using ``*`` for multiplication, ``/`` for division, and ``^`` for exponents.
+They can be combined with other units using ``*`` for multiplication, ``/`` for division, and ``^`` for exponentiation.
 Parentheses can be used to group sub-units together.
 Some valid unit strings are ``kcal/mol``, ``(J / mol) * A^-2``, and ``m*fs^-1``.